AnujSaharan/TAFS-TechFest/ReadMe.md

 ## Contact the Club

-Shoot us an email if you are planning on using our website as a template for your own computer symposium/event.
+Shoot us a message if you are planning on using our website as a template for your own computer symposium/event.

 **Facebook:** http://www.facebook.com/theAnujSaharan